 Day courses are open to those who are unemployed.
 Evening Courses are open to the general public with applications from both fee paying and unemployed clients welcome.

-Fees apply only to those wishing to attendance Evening Courses, however, those in receipt of welfare payment are generally free.
+Fees apply only to those wishing to attend Evening Courses, however, those in receipt of welfare payment are generally free.
 You should discuss your eligibility in advance of application with your local Department of Social Protection office, or the Training Centre.

 Persons with an established DSP entitlement who are attending a full time day course will be entitled to a training allowance which is payable on a week in arrears basis.
 A travel allowance, as a contribution towards travel costs, may be payable where the learner lives five kilometres or more from the training location.